 The goal of passive investing is to avoid the fees and poor performance that come with frequent trading and to build wealth gradually.
 Passive investing, also known as a buy-and-hold strategy, entails purchasing security to hold it for the long term.

 Passive investors aren’t looking to profit from price fluctuations or market timing in the short term.
-The assumption behind the passive investment strategy is that the market will generate positive returns over time.
+The passive investment strategy assumes that the market will generate positive returns over time.

 ETFs, or exchange-traded funds, are an excellent example of passive investing.
 ETFs are the collection of securities that track an underlying index.
 A Nifty 50 ETF tracks the Nifty 50 Index’s composition.
 When you buy a Nifty ETF, you’re getting exposure to the Index’s 50 stocks.

 Active investing is a hands-on approach.
 Active money management seeks to outperform the stock market by exploiting short-term price fluctuations.
-It necessitates a much more thorough examination as well as an understanding of when to enter or exit a specific stock, bond, or other assets.
+It necessitates a much more thorough examination and an understanding of when to enter or exit a specific stock, bond, or other asset.
 Active investors must monitor both qualitative and quantitative factors of the stocks.

 There are a variety of investment strategies that suit different risk profiles, involvement, and timing.
 Understanding your personal preferences and financial situation is key to determining the best strategy.
 An investing strategy that works for someone might not work for you.
 When it comes to investing, there is a lot at play, it is better to consult financial advisors to help you with the investment strategies.
 If you do not want to go the traditional route you can try modern new-age advisors like Tavaga.